Cyber Security Innovation Network - Canada

 grant_single_labels|projects

-• Collaborative cyber security technology research and development, such as conceptual design, proof-of-concept validation, prototype development, creation of intellectual property, technology/product testing, knowledge mobilization activities, and development of new products, services, and/or processes.
+• Collaborative cyber security technology research and development, including design, validation, prototype development, creation of intellectual property, and technology testing.

-• Commercialization of innovative cyber security products and services, including activities related to the exploitation and retention of intellectual property, and business development services for firms to facilitate access to new customers and expand markets.
+• Commercialization of innovative cyber security products and services, encompassing intellectual property exploitation and business development services to access new markets.

-• Organization of networking events, conferences, and workshops in support of collaborative R&D activities.
+• Organization of networking events, conferences, and workshops to support collaborative research and development activities.

 grant_single|admissibleProjectsExample